 Tax questions.
-If you have an employment tax question, check the information available on IRS.gov or call 800-829-4933 or 800-829-4059 (TDD/TTY for persons who are deaf, hard of hearing, or have a speech disability), Monday-Friday from 7:00 a.m. to 7:00 p.m. local time (Alaska and Hawaii follow Pacific time).
+You can call the IRS Business and Specialty Tax Line with your employment tax questions at 800-829-4933 or 800-829-4059 (TDD/TTY for persons who are deaf, hard of hearing, or have a speech disability).
+You may also use this number for assistance with unresolved tax problems.